TOP > ABOUT > Entry Information

 • Japan

-• Athletes, registered with the JAAF in fiscal 2025.(Men and Women)
+• Athletes(Men and Women), registered with the JAAF in fiscal 2026.

 Women's Half Marathon: Under 1hour 40minutes 00second